QilongZhang/srswiki/v1_EN_Product.md

 ## Release1.0

-SRS release 1.0, about 1 year and the main aims:
+SRS release 1.0, about 1 year and the main goals:

 * Live stream for internet application: the RTMP and HLS stream delivering, support any origin, encoder and player.
 * Dozens of features, for example, Foward, Transcode, Ingest, DVR, to build your application very fast and stable.
 Comparing to FMS, user need a server-side dvr script and click the DVR button on FMLE, SRS only need 3lines conf to enable the dvr feature.